-I found a very common and noticeable difference in the habits and daily routines of people who are successful and those who aren’t and it has nothing to do with the hard work.
-So what is then?
+I found a very common and noticeable difference in the habits and daily routines of freelancers who are successful and those who aren’t

-I have the pleasure of interacting with many successful freelancers, top-notch businessmen and entrepreneurs along with some not so successful ones but aspire to be one.
-I found a very common and noticeable difference in the habits and daily routines of people who are successful and those who aren’t.
+I have the pleasure of interacting with many successful freelancers, top-notch business people, and entrepreneurs, along with some not so successful ones but aspire to be one.
+I found a common and noticeable difference in the habits and daily routines of successful freelancers and those who aren’t.

-It has nothing to do with the hard work.
-In fact, it is often the opposite.
-The not so successful people are often more or equal hard working to the highly successful people.
+Believe me, and these habits have nothing to do with hard work.
+It is often the opposite.
+The not so successful people are often as hard-working as the one who aren’t so successful.

 So what makes the difference.

-The most common differences in habits and daily routines of few people that are uber successful have in common that others don’t are:
+The most common differences in habits and daily routines of freelancers that are uber-successful have in common that others don’t are:

 1. They Allocate Time to Read

-Reading is one of the most common habits that I found among super successful people that is missing among others.
+Reading is one of the most common habits that I found among super successful freelancers and entrepreneurs that are missing, among others.